Trust Administration Lawyer in Pasadena California

 - Since 2017, we have handled trust administration for a client who inherited ten properties following the death of her husband.
 We manage the estate, which includes a recognizable film location featured in the 1978 thriller Halloween (currently rented as commercial office space).
 As part of our work with this client, we have also made gifts in response to tax law changes, including the recent passage of Proposition 19 in California, which altered exemptions from property tax assessments for real estate transfers between parent and child.

 - Our firm worked with siblings living in separate countries (U.S. and Canada) who were the sole trustees of their parents’ estate in California.
-We ensured compliance with proper tax withholding requirements for non-U.S. persons and avoided the assets being treated as a foreign trust for U.S. tax purposes.
+We ensured compliance with proper tax withholding requirements for non-U.S. persons and avoided the trust assets being treated as a foreign trust for U.S. tax purposes.

-- Our attorneys shielded a client’s $6 million estate from roughly $400k in taxes by timely filing an estate tax return upon the death of her spouse.
+- Our trust administrator attorneys shielded a client’s $6 million estate from roughly $400k in taxes by timely filing an estate tax return upon the death of her spouse.
 This carried over an estate tax exemption of $11.4 million, protecting the estate from future tax law changes which would lower the estate tax exemption.